 Proponents of the diet claim that raw meat makes their dogs healthier and stronger and gives them shinier coats.
-If you’ve been questioning the ingredients in your dog’s kibble, you might have thought about skipping the processed food and picking up some raw meat at the store.
+If you’ve been questioning the ingredients in your pet’s dog food, you might have thought about skipping the processed food and picking up some raw meat at the store.
 Raw meat isn’t necessarily bad for your dog, but before you start feeding them raw meat, here’s what you need to know about this diet.

 Can Dogs Eat Raw Meat?

-Generally, dogs can eat raw meat.
+Generally, dogs can eat raw meat, and it doesn’t explicitly make the list of what dogs can’t eat.
 Dogs typically don’t suffer from foodborne illnesses the way that humans do.
 You could feed your dog raw beef, turkey, chicken, or lamb without seeing much of a change in your dog’s health.
 You can also feed your dog raw pork as long as you buy pork specifically made for dogs.
 Otherwise, the meat might have parasites that could make your dog sick.

 Your dog can also eat ground bones and raw organs like hearts and kidneys.
 While some people give their dogs bones with muscle meat attached, your dog could choke on a whole bone.
 Make sure you remove the bones or grind them up before you feed your dog a meal of meat and organs.